zemogle/astrosource/README.md

 `--indir` [parameter] Path of directory containing LCO data files.
 If none is given, autovar assumes the current directory

+`--format` [parameter] input file format.
+If not `fz`, `fits`, or `fit` assumes the input files are photometry files with correct headers.
+If image files given, code will extra photometry from FITS extension.
+Defaults to `fz`.

 `--full` [boolean flag] Run the whole code.
 This will run the following steps in this order `stars` > `comparison` > `calc` > `plot`

 `--stars` [boolean flag] Step 1: Identify and match stars from each data file